 The Southeast Metro Stormwater Authority Digitizes its Plan Review Process with Bluebeam Revu

-Centennial, Colorado is a picturesque, hilly city located in the Greater Denver Metro area.
+Centennial, Colorado, is a picturesque, hilly city located in the Greater Denver Metro area.
 Centennial has been working with the Southeast Metro Stormwater Authority (SEMSWA) since 2007.
 SEMSWA was established to provide Stormwater Management services for the City of Centennial and Unincorporated Arapahoe County.
 These services are essential for the protection, preservation and enhancement of the neighborhoods and communities that SEMSWA serves.
-As part of Centennial’s land development process, SEMSWA reviews all City drainage reports, grading, erosion and sediment control plans, construction drawings, and associated documents to confirm compliance with environmental regulations.
-In late 2011 the City implemented a new web portal, enabling consulting engineers to electronically submit permit applications.
-To capitalize on the benefits of these electronic submittals, in 2012 SEMSWA digitized their own plan-review process.
+As part of Centennial’s land development process, SEMSWA reviews all city drainage reports, grading, erosion and sediment control plans, construction drawings and associated documents to confirm compliance with environmental regulations.
+In late 2011, the city implemented a new Web portal, enabling consulting engineers to electronically submit permit applications.
+To capitalize on the benefits of these electronic submittals, in 2012 SEMSWA digitized its own plan-review process.
 As a result, SEMSWA is now reviewing documents and drawings faster and more efficiently.